More about: The 5 Best Gondola Rides in Venice

 Grand Canal

-During your gondola ride along the Grand Canal, you will see Mozart's House, the La Fenice Theatre, the Peggy Guggenheim Collection, the Punta della Dogana, the Accademia Bridge and the Rialto Bridge, among other palaces that will leave you speechless.
+During your gondola ride along the Grand Canal, you will see Mozart's House, La Fenice Theatre, the Peggy Guggenheim Collection, the Punta della Dogana, the Accademia Bridge and the Rialto Bridge, among palaces that will leave you speechless.
 For me, this is undoubtedly the best part of the tour, as it will help you appreciate Venice from a different perspective.

 About the prices of gondola rides